 Study area and population

-On the French side, the cross-border Oyapock region includes three municipalities: Camopi, STG and Ouanary, with approximately 1,700, 4,000 and 100 residents respectively in 2017 according to the STG health center census.
+On the French Guianese side, the border region of Oyapock includes three French Guianese’s municipalities: Camopi, STG and Ouanary, with approximately 1,700, 4,000 and 100 residents respectively in 2017 according to the STG health center census.
 The region marks the north-eastern border between French Guiana and Brazil (Figure 1).
-On the Brazilian side, the cross-border area includes the municipality of Oiapoque, which holds 25,514 inhabitants according to the 2015 estimation by the Brazilian National Institute of Statistics, IBGE), and lies along the Oyapock river (Figure 1).
+On the Brazilian side, the frontier region area includes the Brazilian municipality of Oiapoque, which holds 25,514 inhabitants according to the 2015 estimation by the Brazilian National Institute of Statistics, IBGE), and lies along the Oyapock river (Figure 1).
 To the north and east of the Oiapoque municipality, there are a large number of small villages.
 Amerindian territories (Uaçá, Galibi, Juminã) are predominant.
-This cross-border area consists of a vast remote territory covered by the Amazonian rainforest associated with highly variable population densities.
-There is also a great diversity of populations, including Amerindians (mainly Wayãpi, Teko, Palikur, Karipuna, Galibi-Marworno and Galibi tribes), Creoles, Saramaka and migrants from other Brazilian states who migrate to the area to work in the gold mining sector (mainly illegal gold mining or border supply zones).
-Therefore, daily transborder exchanges exist among these populations who share a unique living, fishing and hunting area.
+This border region consists of a vast remote territory covered by the Amazonian rainforest associated with highly variable population densities.
+There is also a great diversity of populations, including Amerindians (mainly Wayãpi, Teko, Palikur, Karipuna, Galibi-Marworno and Galibi tribes), Creoles, Saramaka and migrants from other Brazilian states who migrate to the area to work in the gold mining sector (mainly illegal gold mining or border supply zones) .
+Therefore, daily transborder exchanges exist among these populations .
 The climate is equatorial, with four alternating seasons: a long rainy season from April to June, a dry season from July to December, a short, rainy season from January to February and a short dry season in March.
+The mean annual temperature is 25.9°C and the annual rainfall is around 3405 mm .
 The cities of STG and Oiapoque are persistent, low malaria endemicity areas .

 Malaria case definition